DiegoDZ/python-scripts/README.md

 #python-scripts

 Important python scritps used in my doctoral thesis.

-__average-correlations.py__  Averages the correlation functions.

-__average-covariances.py__ Averages the covariances.

-__average_profiles.py__ Averages the output profiles.

-__average-results.py__ Averages the covariances.
+Some of them were included in jupyter notebooks (Thesis/notebooks)

-__Ct-matrix.py__ Computes the matrix of covariances C(t).
+__buildCt.py__ computes the matrix of covariances C(t).

-__computeLambda.py__ Computes the matrix of correlations, C(t), the matrix lambda and the predicted matrix of correlations with its error.
+__computeLambda.py__ computes the matrix of correlations, C(t), the matrix lambda and the predicted matrix of correlations with its error.

-__covariance_mm.py__ Computes the covariance between two input matrix.
+__covariance_mm.py__ computes the covariance between two input matrix.
 The output is a matrix.

-__covariance_mv.py__ Computes the covariance between a matrix and a vector.
+__covariance_mv.py__ computes the covariance between a matrix and a vector.
 The output is a vector.

-__covariance_vm.py__ Computes the covariance between a vector and a matrix.
+__covariance_vm.py__ computes the covariance between a vector and a matrix.
 The output is a vector.

-__covariance_vv.py__ Computes the covariance between two input vectors.
+__covariance_vv.py__ computes the covariance between two input vectors.
 The output is a vector.

-__deriveCt.py__ Derives the matrix of covariances C(t).
+__lambda.py__ computes the matrix $\Lambda(t)$.

-__Dmatrix.py__ Computes the matrix D using the Green-Kubo kernels.

-__Hmatrix.py__ Computes the inverse of matrix of covariances C. Then calculates the conjugate variables.

-__Hmatrix.py__ Computes the inverse of matrix of covariances C. Then calculates the conjugate variables.
+__laplaceTransform.py__ computes the laplace transform of the matrix of correlations C(t).

-__Mmatrix_rhoegTheory.py__ Computes the matrix M using Mori'exacts Generalized Langevin Equation

-__model_eTheory.py__ Computes the prediction of the evolution of the fluid energy based on a theory with fluid energy as relevant variable.

-__model_rhoeTheory.py__ Computes the prediction of the evolution of the fluid density and the fluid energy based on a theory with fluid density and fluid energy as relevant variables.

-__movie-correlations.py__ Generates a movie of correlations
+__movie-correlations.py__ generates a movie of correlations

-__movie-matrices.py__ Generates a movie from an input matrix
+__movie-matrices.py__ generates a movie from an input matrix

-__nodes-selection.py__ Selects the fluid nodes.

-__pbc.py__ Transform a correlations files from real to Fourier space.
+__pbc.py__ transforms a correlations files from real to Fourier space.

-__projected-current.py__ Computes the projected current of some relevant variables (internal energy of the fluid, heat fluxes and time derivative of the internal energy of the fluid)
+__reshapes.py__ changes format (vector/matrix) of an input file.

+__symmetrizer.py__  takes advange of the simmetries of an input matrix of correlations in order to increase the statistics.